Assessing Insulin Resistance – Homeostasis Model Assessment (HOMA)

 The Homeostatic Model Assessment (HOMA-IR) is a test that uses a simultaneous fasting blood glucose test and fasting insulin test to accurately estimate the degree of insulin resistance (IR) and β-cell function (the cells of the pancreas that produce insulin).
 Alternatively, HOMA-IR can also be determined from a simultaneous fasting blood glucose test and a fasting C-peptide test [2].
 C-peptide is released in proportion to insulin, so it can be used to estimate insulin.

-The Homeostatic Model Assessment (HOMA) equations have been widely used in research to estimate insulin resistance and the two equations which use fasting blood levels of insulin and glucose are as follows, with HOMA-IR used to assess insulin resistance and HOMA-B used to assess pancreatic β—cell (beta-cell) function [3,9].
+The HOMA equations have been widely used in research to estimate insulin resistance, and the two equations that use fasting blood levels of insulin and glucose are as follows, with HOMA-IR used to assess insulin resistance and HOMA-B used to assess pancreatic β—cell function [3,9].

-The original HOMA1-IR equation proposed by Matthews in 1985 [3] was widely used due to its simplicity, however it was not always reliable because it did not consider the variations in the glucose resistance of peripheral tissue and liver, or increases in the insulin secretion curve for blood glucose concentrations above 10 mmol/L (180 mg/dL), or the effect of circulating levels of pro-insulin.
-[5].
-The updated HOMA2-IR computer model [6] mentioned above and available from Oxford University has been used since 1998 and corrects for these — and estimates both insulin resistance and β-cell function.
+The original HOMA1-IR equation proposed by Matthews in 1985 [3] was widely used due to its simplicity, it was not always reliable because it did not consider the variations in the glucose resistance of peripheral tissue and liver, or increases in the insulin secretion curve for blood glucose concentrations above 10 mmol/L [5].
+The updated HOMA2-IR computer model [6] mentioned above and available from Oxford University corrects for these factors.

-Use of HOMA-IR to Assess Insulin Resistance and β-cell Function in the Individual
+Assessing HOMA-IR and β-cell Function in the Individual

-The use of HOMA-IR on an individual basis enables clinicians to quantify both the degree of insulin sensitivity and β-cell function on assessment — before the person makes any dietary changes.
-Once the individual understands the significance of their HOMA-IR results, it can provide significant motivation for them to make dietary changes in order to prevent the progression toward abnormal glucose tolerance, or type 2 diabetes.
-When HOMA-IR is repeated 6 months into dietary changes, it provides significant feedback to the individual regarding the effectiveness of dietary changes, and the motivation to continue.
+The use of HOMA-IR on an individual basis enables clinicians to quantify both the degree of insulin sensitivity and β-cell function before the person makes any dietary changes.
+When HOMA-IR is repeated after 6 months of dietary changes, it provides significant feedback regarding effectiveness and motivation to continue.

-Assessing HOMA2-IR is the reason I may request a simultaneous fasting blood glucose and fasting insulin from those that come to me and who have insulin resistance and/or hyperinsulinemia.
-My goal is to find out even when blood sugar results are still normal in order find out if their pancreas is working too hard in order to keep them that way.
+Assessing HOMA2-IR is the reason I may request a simultaneous fasting blood glucose and fasting insulin.
+My goal is to find out, even when blood sugar results are still normal, if the pancreas is working too hard to maintain that state.

 More Info?